 We recently launched a supplier scorecard that helps you get a better picture of how your supplier stacks up against industry benchmarks.
 You can view average lead times, percent of inventory received and more.
 This scorecard also gives you an idea of how your suppliers stack up against other retail suppliers.
 Check out more details in this post.

-All in all, there can be a lot of questions swimming around in your head when it comes to purchasing and inventory in general.
+All in all, there can be a lot of questions swimming around in your head when it comes to purchasing and inventory management in general.
 Our goal at Stitch is to make those questions a little easier to understand and answer.